aslakhol/shera/prd.md

 ## Next Steps

-1. Complete Phase 1:
+1. Complete Phase 3:

-   - Perform manual testing of the app to verify all basic functionality works with the new hosts relationship
-   - Test creating new events
-   - Test viewing existing events
-   - Test posting in events
-   - Test email notifications

-2. Begin Phase 2:
+   - Implement the `acceptHostInvite` mutation

-   - Start designing the hosts management UI in the Edit Event page
+   - Create the acceptance page (`pages/events/[eventId]/accept-host.tsx`)
-   - Plan the co-host invitation flow
+   - Test the complete invitation flow

-3. **Database Changes:**

-   - Add a `HostInvitation` model to `schema.prisma` to track pending invitations.
-   - Run `npx prisma migrate dev --name add_host_invitation`.

-4. **Backend Mutations:**

-   - Implement `emailInviteHost` and `networkInviteHost` mutations in `src/server/api/routers/events.ts`.
-   - Implement `acceptHostInvite` mutation.

-5. **Email Template:**

-   - Create `emails/HostInviteEmail.tsx`.

-6. **Frontend Components:**
+2. Begin Phase 4:
+   - Perform comprehensive testing of all features

-   - Create `InviteHostDialog.tsx` and its sub-components.
+   - Plan and execute production migration

-7. **Acceptance Page:**

-   - Create `pages/events/[eventId]/accept-host.tsx`.

-8. **Testing:**
-   - Test the entire flow, including inviting both registered and non-registered users.
+   - Set up monitoring for the new functionality